-- The 2015 Secret Wars is more or less Marvel's version of Crisis on Infinite Earths, and it's been revealed that it will culminate in the merger of every single dimension in the Marvel Multiverse into an All-New Marvel, the most prominent being Earth-616 (Mainstream Marvel) and Earth-1610 (Ultimate Marvel).
+- Secret Wars (2015) is more or less Marvel's version of Crisis on Infinite Earths, and it's been revealed that it will culminate in the merger of every single dimension in the Marvel Multiverse into... well first into Battleworld from which the All-New, All-Different Marvel will arise at the end of the event, the most prominent being Earth-616 (Mainstream Marvel) and Earth-1610 (Ultimate Marvel).

 - Piers Anthony's Apprentice Adept series eventually merges the two worlds into one; as the characters are explicitly paired across both worlds (mirror-universe twin kinda thing), each pair merges into one being, and each pair has to time-share their body.
 Substantially easier for the heroes than for the villains, since heroes are used to putting the needs of others on par with or ahead of their own.